SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/openldap.md

 As of now, the main solution to collect OpenLDAP logs leverages the Rsyslog recipe.
 Please share your experiences with other recipes by editing this documentation.

-### Rsyslog
+### Collect the logs

-Please refer to the documentation of OpenLDAP to forward events to your rsyslog server.
-The reader can consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to Sekoia.io.

-Below is a couple of suggestions you can follow to configure your system:
+Below is a couple of suggestions you can follow to configure your system to collect openLDAP logs with rsyslog:

 1. Local `slapd.conf` or `slapd.d/cn=config.ldif` and modify loglvl setting there.
 For example:
    ```bash